urbantimetravel/UTTSeatSync/README.md

 When the QR code of a seat is scanned, the VR glasses are placed on this seat with its character.

+# QR code generator

+ZXing is used to generate and read the QR codes.
+More detailed info about it can be found here: https://github.com/micjahn/ZXing.Net

 # MQTT

 For MQTT, the IP of the MQTT broker must be specified.